carolinagles/data_science_projects/README.md

 - Data cleaning or transformation (e.g., converting numeric strings to floats) can be performed after the DataFrame creation if necessary.

 # SQL Queries
-Here’s a refined format for your SQL queries, presented in a clean and readable way without using `#` for comments.
-This includes structured explanations, clear sectioning, and a consistent approach:

----

 ### 1. SQL Query: Number of Trips by Cab Company